-Throughout the academic year, military-connected students may receive orders from the United States military that requires them to miss class for short periods of time.
+Military-connected students may receive orders that require them to miss class for short periods of time.
 It is recommended that instructors make reasonable accommodations for military-connected students who are required to attend military duty.
 More specific guidance is available from the Office of Undergraduate Education or from Military & Veterans Services.